Upgrading Metabase

 -

-Start the new Docker container.
-Depending on the ports and what you want to name the container, the command will look something like:
+Start the new container image.
+Depending on the ports and container name, the command will look something like:

 Metabase Open Source: